OpenJML/openjml.github.io/tutorial/Postconditions.md

-The error message tells us that the specification and implementation are not consistent; in particular, the `ensures` clause on line 3 is not satisfied when the method exits on line 10.
-Some code inspection reveals that there is an error in the `if` condition on line 9: it should be `b > d` (as it is in example `T_ensures1.java`).
+The error message tells us that the specification and implementation are not consistent; in particular, the `ensures` clause on line 3 is not satisfied when the method exits on line 18.
+Some code inspection reveals that there is an error in the `if` condition on line 9: it should be `b > d` (as it is in example `T_ensures1.java` above).

 OpenJML is able to provide more debugging information than just the error message.
 Tutorial examples are given under the [Debugging](Debugging) topic.